What training reveals about neural network complexity: Experiments

-\textbf{Results: bias trajectory.} As previous studies have reported~\cite{zhang2016understanding,arpit2017closer}, Figure~\ref{fig:mlp_cnn} shows that training slows down as the complexity of the fitted function increases---though, we lack conclusive mathematical evidence that justifies this phenomenon.
-Figures~\ref{fig:mlp_trajectory} and~\ref{fig:cnn_trajectory} depict the per-epoch bias trajectory (i.e., we plot $\sum_{t \in T} {\| \bb_1^{(t+1)} - \bb_1^{(t)}\|_2}/{\alpha_t \cdot \epsilon_{f^{(t)}}(\bx^{(t)},y^{(t)})}$ within every epoch $T$).
-According to Theorem~\ref{theorem:trajectory}, this measure captures the average Lipschitz constant $\lambda_{f^{(t)}}^\text{avg}$ of the NN during each epoch and across all training points.
-In agreement with our theory, the bias trajectory is significantly longer when fitting higher complexity functions (note that the length of the total trajectory is the integral of the depicted curve).
+In agreement with previous studies~\cite{zhang2016understanding,arpit2017closer,rahaman2019spectral,ortiz2020neural}, Figure~\ref{fig:mlp_cnn} shows that training slows down as the complexity of the fitted function increases.
+Figures~\ref{fig:mlp_trajectory} and~\ref{fig:cnn_trajectory} depict the per-epoch bias trajectory: $ \sum_{t \in T_\text{epoch}} {\| \bb_1^{(t+1)} - \bb_1^{(t)}\|_2}/{\alpha_t \epsilon_{f^{(t)}}(\bx^{(t)},y^{(t)})} $ According to Theorem~\ref{theorem:trajectory}, this measure captures the Lipschitz constant $\lambda_{f^{(t)}}(\cR_{\bx^{(t)}})$ of the NN during each epoch and across all training points.
+In agreement with our theory, the bias trajectory is significantly longer when fitting higher complexity functions.
+The length of the total trajectory is the integral of the depicted curve, see Appendix~\ref{appendix:additional_exp_results_total_trajectory}.
 Moreover, as shown in Fig~\ref{fig:mlp_test_loss}, the trajectory length also correlates with the loss of the network on a held-out test set, with longer trajectories consistently corresponding to poorer test performance.
-The interested reader may find the total trajectory length in Appendix~\ref{appendix:additional_exp_results_total_trajectory}.

-\textbf{Results: variance and distance to initialization.} We proceed to examine more closely the behavior of $\bb_1^{(t)}$ during training.
+We proceed to examine more closely the behavior of $\bb_1^{(t)}$ during training.
 Figures~\ref{fig:mlp_variance} and~\ref{fig:mlp_distance} corroborate the claims of Corollaries~\ref{corollary:parameter_variance} and~\ref{corollary:distance_to_initialization}, respectively: when fitting a lower complexity function and an MSE loss is utilized, the bias will remain more stable (here we show the variance in the last 10 epochs) and closer to initialization.
 The same variance trend can be seen in Figure~\ref{fig:cnn_variance} for image classification.
-Though the distance-to-initialization analysis is not applicable to the classification setting (due to the BCE gradient being unbounded), we include the figure in Appendix~\ref{appendix:additional_exp_results_task2} for completeness.
+The distance-to-initialization analysis is not applicable to classification (due to the BCE gradient being unbounded), but we include the figure in Appendix~\ref{appendix:additional_exp_results_task2} for completeness.